-Have you ever wondered the reason why your cat is always fidgeting or biting on your jewellery or even with shiny metal objects?
-The licking, chewing and even the aggression.
+Have you ever wondered the reason why your cat is always fidgeting or biting on your jewellery or even shiny metal objects?
+The licking, chewing and even aggression.
 This could be a hazard waiting to happen if these objects are indigested and can cause internal damage.

-Cats are very curious and inquisitive creatures and in such cases, the metal, jewellery or even any shiny object could catch the cats attention.
+Cats are very curious and inquisitive creatures and in such cases, metal, jewellery or even any shiny object could catch the cat’s attention.
 Sometimes when the cat looks at certain shiny objects at a glance it may appear to sparkle.
 The cat will get distracted and will be fascinated by it.

-Ways to Stop Cats from Biting on jewelry ?
+Ways to Stop Cats from Biting on Jewelry.

 Cats are very observant and they catch up on everything.
 It’s their instincts that drive them to the point of fidgeting and eventually biting.
 This soon leads to licking and biting to the point of ingestion.
 Sometimes the cat’s intention is innocent however in certain cases there could be an underlying health issue.

-Medical reasons for cats biting problems.
+Medical reasons for cat biting problems.

 Compulsive Behavioral Disorder